bimdata/documentation/src/viewer/reference/native_plugins.md

 });
 ```

-Some plugins have instance API that can be used to interact with them:
+Some plugins have an [instance](./plugin.md#plugin-component-instance) API that can be used to interact with them:

 Example: